PaimaStudios/paima-engine-docs/docs/home/5 - chain-data-extensions.md

 The data collected and functions used to access it are specific to each type of extension and you can find more information about that in their respective sections.
 In general, be aware that these functions will read directly from the game state database (which is what the `readonlyDBConn` parameter is for), and you will need to specify the extension name (which is what the `cdeName` parameter in each function is for) which needs to correspond to the name you specified in the configuration file.

 Scheduled inputs are triggered by events specific to each extension type, with the circumstances and the format of the scheduled input described in their respective sections.
 The inputs are always scheduled either for the current blockheight (which enables them to be processed immediately, as scheduled inputs are processed before the state transition function is called), or, if they are triggered before the overall `START_BLOCKHEIGHT` of the game node (specified in the `.env` file), in the so-called _pre-sync_ phase, they are scheduled for `START_BLOCKHEIGHT + 1` (which is the first blockheight for which the state transition function is called).
-The scheduled inputs will always start with the prefix specified in the config as `initializationPrefix`.
+The scheduled inputs will always start with the prefix specified in the config as `scheduledPrefix`.

 To learn by example, please consult the NFT LvlUp game template &ndash; `./paima-engine-linux init template nft-lvlup` to learn more.